account-anna/account-anna/README.md

 # Hi, I'm Anna

 ## About Me
-Hi there! 👋 I'm a student at the University of Texas at Dallas, pursuing a degree in Computer Information Systems and Technology.
+I'm a student at the University of Texas at Dallas, pursuing a degree in Computer Information Systems and Technology.
 I'm passionate about a career in:
 - Analytics
 - Business
 - Technology